suprachakra/Ride-Sharing-Ecosystem/README.md

 - All marketing materials undergo brand manager review for tone, consistency, and cultural sensitivity.
 If brand audits show confusion after 2 weeks, revise messaging.
 - Crisis Management: If a safety or compliance issue goes public, deploy pre-approved PR templates acknowledging the issue, steps taken, and reaffirming safety commitment.
 Test internal teams’ response readiness monthly.

+**Educating and Promoting Ride-Pooling**
+- Short In-App Videos/Animations: A 10-second explainer (“Share to Save”) clarifying how a passenger can save up to 25% and see only a moderate detour (+5–8 minutes).
+- Localized Campaigns: Highlight “Green Travel” or “Carpool for Less Traffic” in certain high-density zones.
+If CTR <2%, refine messaging or test a flash discount (e.g., “Extra 5% off if you share rides from 4–7 PM this weekend”).
+- Awareness Partnerships: Collaborate with local events or environmental groups to position ride-pooling as a socially conscious option.
+If usage doesn’t rise ≥3% after a 2-week trial, pivot to standard brand-lift ads focusing on convenience.

 **Measuring GTM Success:**
 - Track CTR on blog posts, social ads weekly.
 If CTR <1%, test alternate headlines or images next increment.
 - Measure NPS uplift quarterly.
 If after 3 months NPS < +3 points (vs. target +10), identify if marketing messages are unclear or if incentives fail to resonate.
 Adjust and retest next PI.